nerfstudio-project/nerfstudio/README.md

 It’s as simple as plug and play with nerfstudio!

-On top of our API, we are commited to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
+On top of our API, we are committed to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

 Finally, have feature requests?
 Want to add your brand-spankin'-new NeRF model?
 Have a new dataset? **We welcome any and all [contributions](https://docs.nerf.studio/en/latest/reference/contributing.html)!** Please do not hesitate to reach out to the nerfstudio team with any questions via [Discord](https://discord.gg/NHGtYRAW).